rodolfodpk/go-crablet/internal/benchmarks/benchmarks/README.md

 # go-crablet Benchmarks

-This directory contains the Go benchmark test files for the go-crablet library, which implements Dynamic Consistency Boundaries (DCB).
+This directory contains the Go benchmark test files for the go-crablet library, which aims to implement Dynamic Consistency Boundaries (DCB).

 ## 📚 Documentation